-A2 GLOBAL ACHIEVEMENT Handles communication in everyday situations, despite hesitation.
+A2 Global achievement Handles communication in everyday situations, despite hesitation.
 5 Constructs longer utterances but is not able to use complex language except in well-rehearsed utterances.
 4 Performance shares features of Bands 3 and 5.
 Conveys basic meaning in very familiar everyday situations.
 3 Produces utterances which tend to be very short - words or phrases - with frequent hesitation and pauses.
 2 Performance shares features of Bands 1 and 3.
 1 Has difficulty conveying basic meaning even in very familiar everyday situations.
 Responses are limited to short phrases or isolated words with frequent hesitation and pauses.
 0 Performance below Band 1.

 Assessment for A2 Key for Schools is based on performance across all parts of the test, and is achieved by applying the relevant descriptors in the assessment scales.
-The assessment scales for A2 Key for Schools (shown on the following page) are extracted from the overall Speaking scales on page 48.
+The assessment scales for A2 Key for Schools (shown on the following page) are extracted from the overall Speaking scales on page 46.
 A2 Key for Schools Speaking Examiners use a more detailed version of the following assessment scales, extracted from the overall Speaking scales on the following page.

-A2 GRAMMAR AND VOCABULARY PRONUNCIATION INTERACTIVE COMMUNICATION 5 Shows a good degree of control of simple grammatical forms.
+A2 Grammar and Vocabulary Pronunciation Interactive Communication 5 Shows a good degree of control of simple grammatical forms.
 Uses a range of appropriate vocabulary when talking about everyday situations.
 Is mostly intelligible, and has some control of phonological features at both utterance and word levels.
 Maintains simple exchanges.
 Requires very little prompting and support.
-4 Per nd 5.
+4 Per formance shares features of Bands 3 and 5.
 3 Shows sufficient control of simple grammatical forms.
 Uses appropriate vocabulary to talk about everyday situations.
 Is mostly intelligible, despite limited control of phonological features.
 Maintains simple exchanges, despite some difficulty.
 Requires prompting and support.
-2 Per nd 3.
+2 Per formance shares features of Bands 1 and 3.
 1 Shows only limited control of a few grammatical forms.
 Uses a vocabulary of isolated words and phrases.
-Has very limited control of phonological features and is often unintelligible. onological features and is often Requires additional prompting and 0 Performance below Band 1.
+Has very limited control of phonological features and is often unintelligible.
+Has considerable difficulty maintaining simple exchanges.
+Requires additional prompting and support.
+0 Performance below Band 1.